-An unabridged copy of the Bloodborne Pathogens Policy may be found in §108 of the General Faculties Policy Manual and may be obtained from the University Secretariat.
+An unabridged copy of the Bloodborne Pathogens Policy may be found in \$108 of the General Faculties Policy Manual and may be obtained from the University Secretariat.

-20.5 University Patent Policy
+20.6 University Patent Policy

 By accepting admission, students agree to abide by the provisions of the University of Alberta Patent Policy, as the same may be amended from time to time, with regard to any patentable discoveries or inventions in which students may participate.
 Acceptance of this policy is a condition of registration in any University program.
-Copies of the University of Alberta Patent Policy are available from the Industry Liaison Office.
+Copies of the University of Alberta Patent Policy are available from the Office of the Vice-President, Research.

-20.6 University Standards for the Protection of Human Research Participants
+20.7 University Standards for the Protection of Human Research Participants